Nianthony/cs294-137-hw3-ar-niantong/README.md

 Create and name a new private repo and name the repo as cs294-137-hw3-YourGitID
 ### Deadline

-HW2 is due Sunday, 10/03/2021, 11:59PM.
+HW3 is due Friday, 10/14/2022, 11:59PM.
 Both your code and video need to be turned in for your submission to be complete; HWs which are turned in after 11:59pm will use one of your slip days -- there are no slip minutes or slip hours.

 ### Academic honesty
 Please do not post code to a public GitHub repository, even after the class is finished, since these HWs will be reused both  in the future.